quantnetwork/DEPRECATED-overledger-tutorial/README.md

 ## Setting up the environment

-First, create a new project.
-Then, open a terminal shell inside it and run:
+First, create a new directory within which all the setup will be done.
+Then, open a terminal shell inside it and run the following command:

 ```sh
 npm init -y